litereplica/litereplica/README.md

 The litereplica allows your applications to easily keep replicas of SQLite3 databases

+It also adds point-in-time recovery capability to SQLite

-For a complete list of features, visit our site http://litereplica.io
+For a complete list of features, visit http://litereplica.io

 Requirements